Jaehoon9201/RealTime-Audio-Spectogram-and-Classifier/README.md

 This code is for the training the classifier.

+Data domain is transformed to frequency domain using a spectogram.
+It helps the model to be learned easily.

 If you want to watch the trained spectogram figure, activate the below code on the file.

 ```python